 What makes this middle school different?

-The new middle school will offer small class sizes, music and art for all students, a focus on project-based-learning and STEAM (science, technology, engineering, art and math), an individual advisor for each child, and an inclusive school culture that celebrates students’ individual strengths and diverse talent while accelerating their academic and social-emotional growth.
+The new middle school will offer small class sizes, music and art for all students, a focus on project-based-learning, an individual advisor for each child, and an inclusive school culture that celebrates students’ individual strengths and diverse talent while accelerating their academic and social-emotional growth.